jina-ai/GSoC/README.md

 #### Project description

-3D mesh is a structural build of a 3D model consisting of polygons.
-The data type is used in a variety of places but it is not always easy to create a search system catering to only the 3D mesh data types.
-For this project, we have narrowed down our use case to a 3D printer.
+A 3D mesh is a structural build of a 3D model consisting of polygons.
+The data type is used in a variety of places but it is not always easy to create a search system catering to only 3D mesh data types.
+For this project, we have narrowed down our use case to 3D printing.

 The project will be an open source search app where users will be able to find 3D models similar to the ones they input.

 The features for the project will be built in 3 steps:

 - Support: The user enters the 3D file as a query.
-The matching here becomes simple search
+The matching here becomes a simple search
 - Feature (required): Image as a query.
-The challenge would be to take a 2D input and render 3d models as output.
+The challenge would be to take a 2D input and render 3D models as output.
 - Feature (optional) : Text as a query.
-The challenge here will be to take the input as text and render 3d models related to it.
+The challenge here will be to take the input as text and render 3D models related to it.

-#### Getting started:
+#### Get started:

-A good starting point would be introducing yourself in the `#introductions` channel on our slack and then, learning about [Jina](https://docs.jina.ai/).
-If you are already familiar with Jina, please look into working with [3D mesh](https://docarray.jina.ai/datatypes/mesh/) with Jina.
+Please introduce yourself in #gsoc-introductions channel in our [Slack community](https://slack.jina.ai) and learn about Jina by reading the [documentation](https://docs.jina.ai/) and [Learning Portal](https://learn.jina.ai).
+If you are already familiar with Jina, look into working with [3D mesh](https://docarray.jina.ai/datatypes/mesh/).

 ### *Your own idea!*

-If you have any idea of your own, please feel free to send it to the mentors listed below.
+If you have any ideas of your own, please feel free to send them to the mentors listed below.
 Your message should clearly state the project idea, the motivation behind it, the benefits it brings and a brief idea of how you wish to implement it.
 The project idea needs to be approved by the mentors to be officially accepted.